ndornseif/MSM501-MainsReciprocalCounter/README.md

 # MSM501-MainsReciprocalCounter
 Measures the frequency of mains power.
-Hardware version: 1.1
+Hardware version: 1.1.0
-Firmware version: 1.6
+Firmware version: 1.0.6
 ## Overview
 This device was built as an exercise in digital electronics.
 It uses a reciprocal frequency counter approach to measure the frequency of the mains voltage supplying it.
 Using two SN74LV8154N 32bit counters, it counts pulses of the mains signal and the reference clock.
 The start and end of measurement are syncronized to the input signal using a D-FlipFlop to open the main gate.
-This eliminates the influence of gate time on the measurement resolution.
+This eliminates the influence of gate time accuracy on the measurement.
 The measurement result is then calculated as follows:
 $measuredFreq = (signalCounterValue * referenceClockFrequency) / referenceCounterValue$
 ## Connectors/Headers